h-intveen/TG20200602/slides.md

 #### Inspiratiesessie 2 juni 2020

 Note:
+- Total ime 14:25 - 14:45; Part1 = 14 min.; part 2 = 6 min.
-  Initial setup reveal presentation
+- Initial setup reveal.js presentation
     Create Github repository and 'git clone' repository to the local Projects folder Copy all files excluding the .git folder from another reveal setup into this folder Edit the slides.md in VsCodium to make the reveal.js presentation Stage all changes and commit them to GitHub
     ###
-  Reveal.js is a webserver presentation, so start server in slides directory
-     View live website via extension "Live server": Start "Go live" in bottom bar.
+- Reveal.js is a webserver presentation, so start server in slides directory View live website via extension "Live server": Start "Go live" in bottom bar.
-  Hidden features:
+- Hidden features:
   - Speaker notes window : hit »S« on your keyboard.
   - Pause presentation :  hit »B« or ».«
   - Show menu: hit »M«